-On May 12, 2016, the Company entered into a senior secured revolving line of credit (the "Credit Facility") with an entity controlled by its chief executive officer (the "Lender").
-Under the amended terms of the Credit Facility, the Company can borrow up to an aggregate of \$4,500,000 until January 2, 2019 (the "Maturity Date").
-Advances made under the Credit Facility are used for working capital and general corporate purposes.
+On May 12, 2016, the Company entered into the Credit Facility with an entity controlled by its chief executive officer (the "Lender").
+Under the amended terms of the Credit Facility, the Company was able to borrow up to an aggregate of \$4,500,000 until the maturity date of January 2, 2019.
+Advances made under the Credit Facility were used for working capital and general corporate purposes.